The $40/month Decision Every Developer Is Making Right Now

 The Numbers That Actually Matter (April 2026)

 Let's talk efficiency.
-Because this is where Claude Code pulls ahead in ways that matter for your wallet.
+Because this is where Claude Code pulls ahead in ways that matter for your wallet — and for how you think about agent execution costs.

-In blind tests across 36 coding tasks by developer Blake Crosney, Claude Code won 67% of the time on quality and completeness.
+In blind tests across 36 coding tasks, Claude Code won 67% of the time on quality and completeness.

-But here's what makes Cursor interesting: the April 2026 launch of Cursor 3 added a dedicated Agents Window for up to 10 parallel agents per user.
+But here's what makes Cursor interesting: the April 2026 launch of Cursor 3 added a dedicated Agents Window with up to 10 parallel agents per user — documented on Cursor's own blog.
 That's a direct response to Claude Code's autonomous capabilities.
+Parallel agents inside an IDE is a different model than terminal-native autonomous execution — and it maps closely to how agent orchestration works when one agent hands off to another rather than running everything sequentially.

 Pricing: The Credit Trap vs Rolling Limits